 Students attending the Summer Course of Study School have several housing options:

 Students living within a 50-mile radius of the campus may commute daily.
 Others may wish to make housing arrangements at motels or campgrounds in the area.
-Persons desiring to live off-campus must make their own arrangements, although the Course of Study office has arranged special rates with some area hotels and will also make available a listing of sublet apartments and houses in the spring.
-Sublet lists will be available from the Course of Study office beginning in April 2015.
+Persons desiring to live off-campus must make their own arrangements, although the Course of Study office has arranged special rates with some area hotels.
+We will also make available a listing of sublet apartments and houses in the spring, and students are encoraged to explore sublet leases as an option.
+The list is generated by the Duke Divinity School Office of Field Education.

 Parking and Automobile Registration

 Handicapped Parking: Handicapped parking on campus requires a Duke University permit as well as a state permit.
-Please see the “Forms and General Information” section for the application form.
+Please contact Barbara Campbell to request a form: email@example.com.

 Bicycles: Bike racks are available for students and are located adjacent to the Divinity School building.